dakrone/clojure-opennlp/README.markdown

 Basic Example usage (from a REPL):
 ----------------------------------

-    (use 'clojure.contrib.pprint) ; just for this documentation (use 'opennlp.nlp)
+    (use 'clojure.pprint) ; just for this documentation (use 'opennlp.nlp)

 You will need to make the processing functions using the model files.
 These